Anteru/liara/docs/source/index.rst

 Getting started with Liara is easy: Everything is configured through a small set of text files, and the output can be customized using templates.
 See :doc:`quickstart` for a short introduction.

+Liara is also very fast -- it can process sites with hundreds of pages and images within seconds.
+Where possible, Liara will not copy files, making it particularly suitable for sites having large amounts of binary data (videos, executables, etc.) Finally, Liara is also extensible using :doc:`reference/plugins` allowing you to add new functionality to tailor it for your particular use case.

 .. toctree::
    :maxdepth: 1
    :caption: Documentation